 Hyundai i30 N review - interior and tech

 Save for lots of hard and slightly scratchy textured plastics here and there, there’s not a lot to complain about in the i30 N’s cabin.
-As with the standard i30, it’s logically laid out, feels well-built and offers good levels of comfort and refinement.
+As with the standard i30, it’s logically laid out, feels well built and offers good levels of comfort and refinement.

-The wheel is good to hold – a chunky (but not too chunky) three-spoke affair whose buttons for stereo controls, cruise control and information display functions are logically arranged.
+The steering wheel is good to hold – a chunky (but not too chunky) three-spoke affair whose buttons for stereo controls, cruise control and information display functions are logically arranged.
 Here you’ll also find two larger, Performance Blue buttons used to select drive modes.
 On the left spoke is the button to switch between Eco, Comfort and Sport modes, while the right, denoted with a small chequered flag, switches between ‘N’ mode and a custom setting.

-Those custom settings are adjusted through the central touchscreen, and one of the i30 N’s highlights, allowing you to tailor the drive to your own preferences, forever just a couple of quick presses on the N button away, and only ever a press on the left-hand button away from switching back to the car’s more relaxed modes.
+Those custom settings are adjusted through the central touchscreen, and are one of the i30 N’s highlights, allowing you to tailor the drive to your own preferences, forever just a couple of quick presses on the N button away, and only ever a press on the left-hand button away from switching back to the car’s more relaxed modes.
 For us, it’s driving modes done just right.